17/02/2025

 DUKE ELLINGTON

 Duke Ellington in typical pose at the piano.
 Viewed from a low angle, this accentuates the dramatic lighting effect, giving a feeling of 'closeness' with the subject.
 A jazz master!
 Acrylic on canvas.
 20in. x 16in.
 (51 cm. x 40.5 cm.) or 22&3/8 in.
 X 18&3/8 in.
 (57 cm. x 46.5 cm.) including frame.
 All sizes are approximate.
-Available for purchase, please e-mail for details.
+Available for purchase, £180 +postage and packing.
+Please e-mail for details.

 DUKE ELLINGTON